PolarGrad: A Class of Matrix-Gradient Optimizers from a Unifying Preconditioning Perspective: A Unifying Preconditioning View of Adaptive Gradient Optimizers

 Let us recall the equivalence between preconditioned gradient methods with implicit preconditioners and steepest descent methods w.r.t.~non-Euclidean norms for both vector and matrix optimization problems.
 Indeed, leveraging this preconditioning perspective, we are able to develop an explanation of the potential inappropriateness of adaptive gradient optimizers like \Adam for matrix parameters in neural networks.
 Again, considering \signSGD as a particular instance of \Adam with $\beta_1=\beta_2=0$, the update \eqref{eqn:signSGD} for matrices becomes

-where $G_k=\nabla\sff(X_k)$ and $\matsnorm{X}{\max} \coloneqq \max_{1\le i\le m, 1\le j\le n} |x_{i,j}| = \infnorm{\vec(X)}$ is the max norm of $X\in\RR^{m\times n}$.
+where $G_k=\nabla\sff(X_k)$ and $\matsnorm{X}{\max} \coloneqq \max_{1\le i\le m, 1\le j\le n} |x_{i,j}| = \infnorm{\vec(X)}$ is the max norm of $X\in\RR^{m\times n}$, where $m$ and $n$ are positive integers both strictly greater than one.
 Unlike the spectral norm, the max norm $\matsnorm{\cdot}{\max}$ is neither a matrix norm (see Chapter 5.7, Example 5 of \citep{horn2012matrix}) nor a unitarily invariant norm \citep{mirsky1960symmetric}.
-Comparing the elementwise sign function and the matrix sign function imposed on matrix gradients, the former only takes the sign of each entry whereas the latter sets all singular values to $1$ while maintaining the directions of the original gradients characterized by singular vectors.
-The preconditioning effect of the elementwise sign function on matrix gradients is inconclusive, which might even change the singular vectors and thus original update direction provided by the gradient, or even worsen the gradient and/or Hessian condition numbers.
-This might indeed lead to pre-training instabilities of language models using \AdamW.
+Comparing the elementwise sign function and the matrix sign function imposed on matrix gradients, the former only takes the sign of each entry whereas the latter sets all singular values to one while maintaining the directions of the original gradients characterized by singular vectors.
+The preconditioning effect of the elementwise sign function on matrix gradients is inconclusive, which might even change the singular vectors and thus the original update direction provided by the gradient, or even worsen the gradient and/or Hessian condition numbers.
+This might potentially lead to pre-training instabilities of language models using \AdamW.